COMP 409:Logic in Computer Science

 for both propositional and first-order logic.

-with an emphasis on algorithms and computational complexity.
+with an emphasis on algorithms for automated reasoning.

 The goal is to prepare the students for using logic as a formal tool